Melon (online music service)

 Melon (Korean: 멜론; RR: Mellon) is a South Korean online music store and music streaming service introduced in November 2004, and developed by SK Telecom.
 LOEN Entertainment (became Kakao M and then Kakao Entertainment) became the company-in-charge of the service in 2009.
 In 2017, Kakao merged Kakao Music into Melon to have one, unified music streaming service.

 Melon is South Korea's largest music subscription service, with over 28 million users.
 Melon is the most popular music streaming service in South Korea.
 In fact, a survey of users of smartphones found that they were the most used applications by Koreans.
 Melon users can stream and download music and music videos and create custom ringtones.
-Melon is currently available on iOS and Android.
+Melon is available on Android and iOS.

-The name Melon is an acronym of the phrase melody on.
+The name "Melon" is a portmanteau of the phrase "melody on".